 When you get one-on-one voice over training from a professional voice acting coach, you also receive instant feedback on your performance, allowing you to recognize your areas of weakness.

-With such one-on-one training sessions, don’t hesitate to ask questions or take in all the feedback your voice acting coach has to offer.
+With one-on-one training sessions, don’t hesitate to ask questions or take in all the feedback your voice acting coach has to offer.
 Such voice over training can be costly, so use the time you have with the coach wisely.

 Here’s more on the different kinds of remote voice actor classes: